 In a sea of low-cost, value-packed mobile phone plans, it can be easy for a company to have their voice heard.
 As the old saying goes, the squeaky wheel gets the oil, and TPG has been causing a squawk in the mobile industry lately with their takeover of iiNet.
 However, there’s more to TPG than strict business – they offer some great prepaid mobile plans too.

 Founded by enigmatic billionaire David Teoh back in 1986, TPG is now Australia’s second largest broadband provider and one of the largest challenger mobile virtual network operators (MVNOs).
-TPG utilises the Vodafone network to provide fast 4G speeds to the vast majority of its customers, and offers several cheap, good value plans in keeping with its overall business ethos.
+TPG utilises the Vodafone network to provide fast 4G speeds to the vast majority of customers, and offers several cheap, good value plans in keeping with its overall business ethos.

 Here we outline what to expect from TPG’s current mobile plans, as well as how its inclusions compare to the immediate competition.